09/05/2001 English German

 Figure [2]: American candy

 What is this in detail?
 From left to right in image 2: "Nutter Butter" are small cookies, most comparable to "Spekulatius."
 Taste rating: 2.
-The blue "Oreo's" package contains black round sandwich cookies with white filling--not really my thing, but when I recently left a large pack from the supermarket unattended at home, Angelika tore it open and greedily devoured a bag before I could intervene.
+The blue "Oreo's" package contains black round sandwich cookies with white filling--not really my thing, but when I recently left a large pack from the supermarket unattended at home, Angelika tore it open and greedily devoured it all before I had a chance to intervene.
 Rating: 3.
 Second row from the left: the "Clif Bar."
 A "healthy" bar (with important vitamins and nutrients and such) from Berkeley!
-Rating: 1, it's really super strong, I eat it often.
-By the way, it costs $1.75 in the store, which is a real moon price for American bars.
-At Costco, you can get it for $1 in the large pack.
+Rating: 1, it's really super tasty, I eat it often.
+By the way, it costs $1.75 at the store, which is a real moon price for American granola bars.
+At Costco, you can get it for $1 a piece if you buy in bulk.
 Next: "Reese's"--small chocolate cups with peanut butter filling.
 When I first encountered this treat in America, it always seemed slightly perverse to me.
 Slightly salty peanut butter in sweet chocolate?
 Call me crazy, but I've gotten so used to it by now that I have to give it a rating of 1.
 Next: "Hershey's" chocolate bar.
 Americans can't make chocolate, I would trade 10 pallets of "Hershey's" for just one bar of Milka.
 Sigh!
 Rating: 4.
 "Chips Ahoy": so-called cookies (in German Plätzchen or Swabian Loibla) with chocolate chips.
 Not bad, rating: 3.
 Last row from the left: "Reese Sticks," like the "Reese's" above, also peanut-based, but more with the consistency of peanut flips, pressed into Twix-like chocolate bars.
 Quite good, rating: 2.
 Next: "Luna," the fitness bar for women.
 No kidding, it says so on the packaging.
 Initially, I had concerns about unwanted side effects and such, but now I occasionally snack on one when no one's looking.
 Rating: 2.
 And finally, at the bottom right in image 2: "Fig Newtons," fig paste in wafer dough, very tasty, rating: 2 plus.

 RSS Feed